mspnp/cloud-design-patterns/leader-election/Readme.md

 [14:23:21] This process (51686) could not acquire lease.
 Retrying in 20 seconds.
 Press any key to exit.
 ```

-You can terminate the current leader, and watch the other processes to see one of them acquire the lease and become the new leader:
+You can terminate the current leader and watch one of the other worker processes acquire the lease and become the new leader:

 ```output
 [14:24:21] This process (51686) could not acquire lease.
 Retrying in 20 seconds.
 Press any key to exit.